open-telemetry/opentelemetry-go/example/otel-collector/README.md

 Unfortunately, the Prometheus operator doesn't provide a convenient out-of-the-box ingress route for us to use, so we'll use port-forwarding instead.
 Note: this is a quick-and-dirty solution for the sake of example.
-You *will* be attacked by shady people if you do this in production
+You *will* be attacked by shady people if you do this in production!

 ```bash
 kubectl --namespace monitoring port-forward svc/prometheus-k8s 9090